I have been living with and surviving liver disease and autoimmune conditions for over 3 years and I still struggle with acceptance.

 My brain (self admitted OCD, Type-A) will have some great ideas, goals and aspirations while my body laughs out hysterically in pain....not today brain, my body says.

 I’m an over-achiever.
 I finish other people’s thoughts and I’m great at reaching goals and setting higher ones.
 I never sit still.
-I will have very dish washed before I’ve finished cooking the meal.
+I will have every dish washed before I’ve finished cooking the meal.
 While others nap, I’m rearranging furniture or crafting jewelry or writing a book.
 I don’t stop.
 I never have.
 Until now.

 There are days when my feet feel like I’m waking on broken glass.
 There are times that I swell and every muscle and joint in my body hurts.
 There are times that I have blood sugar issues, high ammonia or GI issues.
 There is no cure and there are no pain medicines that I can take to help me because of my liver disease- so I have to stop...and I have to rest.